odpc1005/sudoku/README.md

 #Sudoku puzzle solver
 ## Instructions of use
+In the terminal type:
-run ruby sudoku.rb FILENAME -v
+ruby sudoku.rb FILENAME -v

+for example:
+ruby sudoku.rb input1.csv

 FILENAME should be a .csv file containing the initial puzzle as follows:

 0,3,5,2,9,0,8,6,4,<br/>